ksvoboda/google-geo-history-map/README.md

 Google Geo History Map is personal project of mine to show all recorded positions by Google Maps.

+<b> Warning: </b> this is working only in northern hemisphere and eastern hemisphere, because Google is saving coordinates without decimal and I have to add it to work.
+In southern or western hemisphere, there's - and breaks the logic behind this program. (it will show posistion, but it is possible it will be somewhere else)

 ## Installation & usage